Stormtech proud to support the amazing Cobar Sound Chapel

 In terms of environmental performance, the Cobar Sound Chapel is solar/battery-powered and fully off-grid, and it will produce close to zero emissions over the course of its ongoing life.
 Its only power use comes from its nightly low-level LED lighting as well as from its surround-sound system.
 The main building material of the Chapel is reinforced concrete.
 Concrete per se is of course not an environmentally friendly material in its production.
 However, given Cobar's hot and dry climate as well as the Chapel's remoteness and expected longevity, it was considered to be the ideal choice of material for this application - concrete is extremely strong, long-lasting, fire-proof and has great thermal performance.
 Because of the Chapel's design with an open roof, even on a 40 degree day the inside is a good 10-15 degrees cooler all day long, without the need for any cooling device.

-Post Date | 1 year 11 months ago
+Post Date | 2 years 8 months ago

 Home / Stormtech News / Stormtech proud to support the amazing Cobar Sound Chapel